Loading

 The smell of die-hard pit sweat wafted over the punters, combined with the occasional hit of someone’s rancid, latest vape juice flavour.

-Despite the bar line being six-people deep of thirsty beer gobblers – which, to be fair, never seemed to move – I was filled with that visceral build-up of excitement that you can only get right before the band of your dreams is about to play live.
+Despite the bar line-up being six-people deep of thirsty beer gobblers – which, to be fair, never seemed to move – I was filled with a visceral build-up of excitement, that you can only get right before the band of your dreams is about to play live.

 Foals is the band for me that never gets old.
 I’ve been a fan from the start; around when their “What Went Down” album was released.

-They had me hooked from day one, and thankfully with the likes of Triple J also showing their appreciation – spinning Foals tracks on high rotation for the next few years – the band quickly garnered a loyal Aussie following.
+They had me hooked from day one.
+And thankfully with the likes of Triple J also showing their appreciation by spinning Foals tracks on high-rotation for the next few years, it wasn’t long before they garnered a loyal Aussie following.

-The ever-charismatic frontman Yannis Philippakis was a force of nature – his vocals not just on-point but imbued with a raw, emotional power that resonated throughout the venue.
+The ever-charismatic frontman Yannis Philippakis is a force of nature – his vocals not just on-point but imbued with a raw, emotional power that resonated throughout the venue.

-The band’s interaction with the audience went beyond the standard fare; as Philippakis worked the photo-pit happy-snappers, igniting a fervent response from the crowd, and creating an electric atmosphere that’s become a rarity in live shows.
+The band’s interaction with the audience went beyond the standard fare.
+As Philippakis works the photo-pit happy-snappers, igniting a fervent response from the crowd, he creates an electric atmosphere that’s become a rarity in live shows.

-Philippakis – never once off by a milli-meter – was so on-point vocally throughout the entirety of the performance, and a healthy surge of pro-level fans thought so too, eager to get as close to their Oxford-god as possible.
+Yannis is never once off by a milli-meter.
+His voice is on-point throughout the entire performance.
+And a healthy surge of pro-level fans think so too, eager to get as close to their Oxford-god as possible.

 Put simply, they slayed.